Choosing the right hybrid bike can be overwhelming—there are different bike types, various price ranges, bike sizes, and other features to consider.

 - What is your budget?
 Will you need to buy other bike accessories?

 But don’t worry.
-I will guide you through the hybrid bike types below.
+I will guide you through the hybrid bike types and their benefits below.

 Trekking bikes are also sometimes called fitness bikes.
 They are specific for their flat handlebars and more aggressive geometry (compared to other types of hybrid bikes) that allows you to ride in a more aerodynamic position that is faster.